ml-smores/fast/README.md

 * FEATURE COLUMNS:
 Feature columns should have prefix features_ or *features_.
     * Features must be numeric.
 This is not a limitation, because string or categorical variables can be coded as binary features.
 For example if you have a single feature that may take values red, green and blue, you could encode this as two different features (red = {0|1}, green={0,1}), or as three binary features (blue={0,1}).
 	* Features that are marked with a star (*) have coefficients shared by both latent states (mastery and not mastery).
-See sample2
+See files with prefix "FAST+subskill".
 	* Features that do not have a star have a different coefficient for each latent state.
 	* By default, FAST adds bias feature to both hidden states.
 Don't put bias(intercept) feature in the input (a feature always with value 1).
      If you want to change the configuration of bias features, please specify bias in configuration java class file (Opts.java).
-	* If some features are always 0 (never appear) in current KC but may have value 1 in other KCs, then put them as NULL for current KC's records (This is for the sake of computing gradient, if they are NULL then the code doesn't compute gradient for those features for current HMM, see sample1~3).
+	* If some features are always 0 (never appear) in current KC but may have value 1 in other KCs, then put them as NULL for current KC's records (This is for the sake of computing gradient, if they are NULL then the code doesn't compute gradient for those features for current HMM, see files with prefix "FAST").
 Although FAST currently has L2-regularization, yet in order to make coefficients more directly interpretable, and also speed up the training, sometimes doing some standardization or normalization of such features to map them to smaller values may help.
 Yet sometimes standardization or normalization is not suitable due to the feature value distribution (etc.) and will drop the performance.
 Please do some experimentation.

 * problem COLUMN: